sareek/Ecofy/README.md

 # Ecofy

-This is an app for who care!!!
+This is an app for who care!!!!